yamatokataoka/object-oriented-java-programming-data-structures-and-beyond-specialization/object-oriented-programming-in-java/README.md

 1. Use searching and sorting to design algorithms for analyzing data.
 1. Search for an element in a sorted and unsorted list and explain the differences.
 1. Explain multiple sorting techniques and performance tradeoffs.

+# Project Description
+An interactive GUI module using Processing (https://processing.org/) and UnfoldingMaps (http://unfoldingmaps.org/).
+Data visualization for Earthquakes and major cities in the world with live Earthquake data feed from http://earthquake.usgs.gov/.